natb1/old.trial_division/README.md

       tradeoff between concurrency and messaging overhead.
     - parallelization: The number of workers is a tradeoff between parallelism and resources.
+- optimizations of serial trial division:
+  - if all primes of n-1 are known, n need only be tested for division by those primes.
+  - if one divisor of a number is known, it does not need to continue checking for additional divisors.
+  - divisors need only be checked up to sqrt(n)
 - parallelized optimizations:
   - The first optimization to the serial algorithm uses shared state (`primes`) and therefore will not work as is.
 If workers synchronized their results